django-auth-ldap/django-auth-ldap/docs/source/install.rst

 ============

 This authentication backend enables a Django project to authenticate against any LDAP server.
-To use it, add :class:`django_auth_ldap.backend.LDAPBackend` to :django:setting:`AUTHENTICATION_BACKENDS`.
-Adding `django_auth_ldap` to :django:setting:`INSTALLED_APPS` is not recommended unless you would like to run the unit tests.
+To use it, add ``'django_auth_ldap.backend.LDAPBackend'`` to :django:setting:`AUTHENTICATION_BACKENDS`.
+Do not add anything to :django:setting:`INSTALLED_APPS`.
 LDAP configuration can be as simple as a single distinguished name template, but there are many rich options for working with :class:`~django.contrib.auth.models.User` objects, groups, and permissions.

-This backend depends on the `python-ldap <http://www.python-ldap.org/>`_ module.
+Under Python 2, this backend depends on `python-ldap
+<http://www.python-ldap.org/>`_; under Python 3, it uses `pyldap
+<https://github.com/pyldap/pyldap/>`_.
+It should work with custom user models,
+but it does assume that a database is present.

 .. note::